mrf-dot/linuxize-school-pc/README.md

-This is an example of how a quite annoying and insecure process (how do you know that the site you downloaded from is the real site and not a fishing/malware site?)
+This is an example of how a quite annoying and insecure process (how do you know that the site you downloaded from is the real site and not a fishing/malware site?) can be simplified by using a package manager.

 In order to find software with scoop type